 Sharing on social media became a sort of defense mechanism for Abayomi-Paul.
 “I write to vent,” she says.
 “I also write in a humorous way so I can talk to my friends about it.
 It’s also a way for me to do fundraisers to help cover the costs that insurance doesn’t, like clothing that didn’t feel bad on my skin after chemo.
 Things you’d never think about.
 I noticed more people engaged when I was humorous.”

 Not that she always feels like laughing.
 In addition to dealing with CLL, which can have unpredictable flare-ups and remissions, she has other chronic illnesses, including depression and anxiety, which surfaced as she was undergoing treatment.
 Some of her other disabilities, including her spinal disorder and asthma, are negatively impacted by both cancer and its treatments.
+It does mean more hospital visits to see an orthopedic doctor (see this website to learn more) who may be able to help her manage her spinal disorder.
 She also worries constantly about secondary cancers popping up.

 “Nobody talks about this stuff,” she says.